hashicorp/terraform/website/docs/modules/create.html.markdown

   goal and usage of the example.

 A minimal recommended module following the standard structure is shown below.
-While the root module is the only required element, we recommend below as a minimum structure:
+While the root module is the only required element, we recommend the structure below as the minimum:

 ```sh
 $ tree minimal-module/